 Toy Poodles love an easy jog or long walk with their human.
 Do keep his diminutive size in mind as you set your speed.
 Poodles, in general, don’t handle time away from you as well as other breeds, so before choosing one as your next best friend, be sure you’ll have lots of time to devote to him.
 Toy Poodles love to swim like their standard cousins, so indulge them with a refreshing dip but remember safety first.

 Toy Poodles are indoor dogs that enjoy accompanying you on your outdoor forays.
 They won’t fare well as outdoor-only dogs.
 Their coat is not warm enough to handle cold weather, and he craves your attention.
-They do tend to have separation anxiety, so let him spend time with you, his best friend, every day.
+They do tend to have separation anxiety, so let him spend time with you perhaps in a comfy bed, his best friend, every day.

 He can be trained to take part in obedience, flyball, dock diving, and agility events.
 He excels at learning tricks and will eagerly await the next lesson.
 Remember that boredom can send a Toy Poodle into an anxious state, so vary your training routines and keep him mentally sharp.